Rep. Marlin Stutzman, R-3rd, has a challenger in his bid for re-election in 2014.

 Kuhnle finished fourth in a six-candidate field won by Kevin Boyd of Fort Wayne in the 2012 Democratic primary election.
 Boyd received 33 percent of the vote against Stutzman in the general election.

-Kuhnle, who turns 33 on Sunday, is a rehabilitation service provider for Bowen Center in Albion.
-He works with children and their families on developing positive relationships.
+Kuhnle, who turns 33 today, is a rehabilitation service provider for Bowen Center in Albion.
+He works with children and their families on developing relationships.

 Improving education and worker training will be among the issues he concentrates on.
 He said people tell him their expectations for the federal government are reducing taxes, finding more efficient ways to spend money and how to fix the education system.

 Kuhnle said he has been in contact with 3rd District Democratic officials and, unlike in 2012, will try to raise money for this campaign.
 Stutzmans campaign had about $200,000 in cash through March, according to his most recent report to the Federal Election Commission.

 Im just trying to get out, introduce myself to people, get the name recognition going, Kuhnle said.

 Puttin’ on the Ritz

 Superintendent of Public Instruction Glenda Ritz is being honored as the 2013 Democratic Trailblazer at the state partys upcoming Jefferson Jackson Day Dinner.

 The event Friday also features Texas Congressman Joaquin Castro.

 The VIP reception begins at 5:30 p.m. with the dinner following.
 The events will be held at the JW Marriott in downtown Indianapolis.